tARIFToW/blockchain-developer-bootcamp-final-project/README.md

 3. Get a certain number of participants to join your lottery

 ## Accessing the frontend
 You can access the frontend [here](https://tariftow.github.io/blockchain-developer-bootcamp-final-project/).
+To view a screencast [visit](https://drive.google.com/file/d/1bNsSN-SJnogjmFn4Rdxc0Ffk-mtSWdpP/view?usp=sharing)

 :warning:  **Make sure you are connecting a rinkeby wallet**: Be very careful here!